 In the first month, you and your manager may develop a plan for training.
 Human Resources’ Learning & Development team and other departments sponsor training classes and programs in many areas that can help you learn everything from communication skills to computer expertise.

-As you become more familiar with your job, and as your manager learns more about you, he or she also might suggest people and departments that can be involved in helping you get up to speed quickly and assist you with your long-term growth and development.
+As you become more familiar with your job, and as your manager learns more about you, they also might suggest people and departments that can be involved in helping you get up to speed quickly and assist you with your long-term growth and development.

 Assessing & Discussing Your First Month